 To move your site from free blog platforms like WordPress or Blogger to your own domain, you will need two things:

 - Your own domain name and server space to host the site.
-Needless to say, 123 Reg has a great selection of domain name extensions and UK hosting to get you started.
+Needless to say, 123 Reg has a great selection of domain name extensions and UK web hosting to get you started.
 You can even get a free domain name to help you on your way.

 - Access to your existing WordPress or Blogger account so you can easily move all your content and data to your new domain.